mcneel/developer.rhino3d.com/_guide_topics/general/frequently_asked_questions.md

 **What is Mono/Xamarin?**

-Mono is an open-source version of Microsoft's .NET runtime that runs on Linux, Mac OS X, iOS, and Android.
+Mono is an open-source version of Microsoft's .NET runtime that runs on Linux, macOS, iOS, and Android.
 Check out the [What are Mono and Xamarin?]({{ site.baseurl }}/guides/rhinocommon/what_are_mono_and_xamarin/) guide for more information.

 **What are Macros?**
 Macros are string of Rhino commands and command options that allow you to create an automated sequence of operations.
 This macro (sequence) can then be repeated at the push of a toolbar button or by typing an alias.